Bake Play Smile

 Variations

-• Fibre Boost: Stir through 2 tablespoon chia or hemp seeds for extra goodness (grown-ups will love this one).
+• Fibre Boost: stir through 2 tablespoons of chia or hemp seeds.
+The grown-ups in the house will love this one.

-• Fruit Swap: Skip the sprinkles and add dried cranberries, sultanas or sunflower seeds instead.
+• Skip the sprinkles and stir through dried cranberries, sultanas or sunflower seeds instead for a fruity swap.

-• Vegan Option: Use maple syrup or rice malt syrup instead of honey.
+• Vegan Option: swap the honey for maple syrup or rice malt syrup.

-• Choc Crunch: Mix in mini dark choc chips (and flaked almonds if nuts are OK).
+• Choc Crunch: mix in mini dark choc chips (and flaked almonds too, if nuts are allowed).

-• Classic Marshmallow Version: If your kids prefer the traditional buttery, marshmallow-style LCM... make my Rice Bubble Marshmallow Slice instead for that extra gooey, old-school treat.
+• Kids after the old-school buttery, marshmallow-style LCM?
+Make my Rice Bubble Marshmallow Slice instead for that extra gooey, nostalgic treat.

-1. Mix the Good Stuff: In a large bowl, combine rice bubbles, honey, liquid coconut oil and sprinkles.
-Make sure every crisp rice bubble is well coated.
+1. Step 2: Mix it all together.
+In a large bowl, combine the rice bubbles, honey, melted coconut oil and sprinkles.
+Give it a really good stir until every rice bubble is coated.

-1. Chill and Serve: Pop in the fridge for at least 3 hours, or overnight if you can wait that long.
-Slice straight from the fridge with a sharp knife and enjoy chilled - or stash in the freezer for a cool treat.
+1. Step 4: Chill and slice.
+Pop it in the fridge for at least 3 hours, or overnight if you can wait that long.
+Slice straight from the fridge with a sharp knife.

 Recipe Tips

-• Press Like You Mean It: Use the bottom of a glass to really squash the mixture down.
+• Press like you mean it: use the bottom of a glass (or a second tin) to really compact the mixture.
 The firmer you press, the less crumbly your bars will be.

-• Chill Before Cutting: Slice straight from the fridge with a sharp knife for neat bars.
+• Chill before cutting and always slice cold, straight from the fridge, with a sharp serrated knife for neat edges.

-• Store Cold: Keep in an airtight container in the fridge for up to 7 days.
+• Storage: keep them in an airtight container in the fridge for up to 7 days.

 Homemade LCM Bars FAQs